 You should not wait until you are a senior citizen to get your hearing checked.
 Ideally, adults should get a hearing test at least every 10 years until the age of 50, and then every three years after that.
 This makes it possible to intervene with hearing aids as soon as possible if you are experiencing significant hearing loss.

-“Every day I see what a difference that hearing aids make in patient’s lives,” said Dr. High.
+“Every day I see what a difference that hearing aids make in patient’s lives,” said Dr. Crisp.
 “Hearing aids allow people to talk on the phone again, or participate in group conversations.
 It can be life-changing.
 This new research that shows how the use of hearing aids can help prevent dementia is just one more reason for people to get there hearing tested and take action if necessary.”

 CornerStone Ear, Nose & Throat offers comprehensive audiology services in Charlotte, Monroe and Indian Land.
 To schedule a hearing test with one of our doctors of audiology, call 704-752-7575.